X

 Children:

 A hearing test is needed if you think your child has a hearing problem or are worried about their listening and understanding.
-A hearing test is also recommended before a speech and language evaluation.
+A hearing test is also recommended before a speech and language evaluation for ages 3 and under.
+A hearing screening will be completed for older children receiving a speech and language evaluation.

 A hearing test for children can be done in several different ways depending on the age of your child and/or if they are able to participate.
 A complete hearing test is made up of what we call subjective or behavioral testing (the child must respond) and objective testing (the child does not have to respond).
 Your audiologist and graduate clinician will use both methods to get a complete picture of your child’s hearing.